piiano/vault-payments/README.md

 The repository demonstrate various payment use cases with Vault.

-- [Collect and Charge](./collect-and-charge) - Collect credit card information in a PCI scoped iframe and charge it later using Stripe or Ayden.
+- [Collect and Charge](./collect-and-charge) - Collect credit card information in a PCI scoped iframe and charge it later using Stripe or Adyen.

 ## About Piiano Vault